DCAN-Labs/Seg-Model-Creation-GUI/README.md

   - `###_results/`: Comparison plots

 ## Usage
-(As of now, this has you must have access to the faird group on MSI)
+(As of now, to run this, you must have access to the faird group on MSI)

 1. **Launch the GUI**: Run pyqt_test to open the main UI window
 2. **Configure Paths**: Fill in all required directory paths